Safety switches & electrical equipment

-To check if you already have a safety switch installed, look for one or more buttons marked ‘T’, ‘test’ or ‘reset’ on your switchboard.
-There may be more than one, and they can be different colours, shapes or sizes.
+To check your switchboard for safety switches, look for one or more buttons marked ‘T’, ‘test’ or ‘reset’.
+You may see several safety switches in different colours, shapes or sizes.

 How often should I test my safety switch?

-If you have safety switches, you should test them every three months.
-To do this, locate each switch on the switch board and press the 'test' button once.
+To make sure you’re protected, test your safety switches every three months.
+To do this, open your switch board and locate the safety switch.
+Then, press the 'test' button once.
 The switch should automatically trip, cutting power to that circuit.

 To restore your power, reset the switch by turning it back 'on'.

-Whether you’re plugging in a heater or charging your phone, remember that any electrical appliance can be dangerous if you don’t use it correctly.
+Whether you’re plugging in a hairdryer or charging your laptop, remember that all electrical appliances can be dangerous if you don’t use them as intended.

 General electrical appliance safety tips

 Are you using your everyday appliances safely?
-You might be surprised.
 Check off the general safety tips below and see how you rate.